priyanka-a12/OIBSIP/README.md

 5. Security Rules: Implement rules for generating strong, secure passwords. <br>
 6. Customization: Enable users to customize password generation further, e.g., excluding specific characters <br>

-<b>Task4 - Basic weather app <br>
+<b>Task4 - Basic weather app </b> <br>
 PROBLEM STATEMENT : <br>
-Project Idea : Basic Weather App
+Project Idea : Basic Weather App <br>
-Project Description :
+Project Description : <br>
-1. Creating a weather app in Python that fetches and displays current weather data for a user-specified location (e.g., city or ZIP code) using a weather API.
+1. Creating a weather app in Python that fetches and displays current weather data for a user-specified location (e.g., city or ZIP code) using a weather API. <br>
-2.Shows basic information such as temperature, humidity, and weather conditions.
+2.Shows basic information such as temperature, humidity, and weather conditions. <br>
-3.Developing a graphical weather app with a user-friendly interface (GUI) using libraries like Tkinter or PyQt.
+3.Developing a graphical weather app with a user-friendly interface (GUI) using libraries like Tkinter or PyQt. <br>

-Key Concepts and Challenges Satisfied :
+Key Concepts and Challenges Satisfied : <br>
-1.API Integration: Connect to a weather API and parse JSON data.
+1.API Integration: Connect to a weather API and parse JSON data. <br>
-2.User Input Handling: Validate and process user input for location.
+2.User Input Handling: Validate and process user input for location. <br>
-3.GUI Design: Create a user-friendly interface with input fields, weather data displays, and visual elements. task 4 includes a config file to extract api key from the file
+3.GUI Design: Create a user-friendly interface with input fields, weather data displays, and visual elements. <br>

+task 4 includes a config file to extract api key from the file